 Some voice conditions may improve by themselves, and many others respond well to voice therapy.
 In some cases, a voice problem may be long-term.
 In this case, your ENT Doctor and SLT will try to work with you to find ways to reduce the impact of the problem on your everyday life.

-There are several simple things that you can do to look after your voice.
-Read about them here.
+There are several simple things that you can do to look after your voice – download our factsheet for top tips (PDF).

 What to expect from speech and language therapy